arwysyah/arwysyah/Readme.md

 I'm Arwy Syahputra Siregar, I'm a Software Engineer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.

-- 🔭 I’m currently working as Software Enginner with Typescript && Javascript and researchijg how to achieve better performance and  scalable Application.
+- 🔭 I’m currently working as Software Enginner with Typescript & Javascript and researching how to achieve better performance and  scalable Application.
 - 🔭 I’m currently learning Kotlin
 - 🔭 I'm currently learning about Ml5.js a bit for Mechine Leraning based on Website and Image Classification
 - 🔭 Interested with Tensorflow.js